 About Me

 A 12th-grader at Sidwell Friends School, Tara has attended the Adroit Journal Summer Mentorship Program, the Iowa Young Writers’ Studio, the Kenyon Young Writers Workshop, and the Kelly Writers House Summer Workshop.
-As the founder of nonprofit Write to Right, which teaches writing to underserved communities, and the founder of an international social justice journal, Between the Lines, Tara loves sharing her passion for creative writing with others.
+As the founder of nonprofit Write to Right, which teaches writing to underserved communities, and the founder of international social justice journal Between the Lines, Tara loves sharing her passion for creative writing with others.